blynkkk/docs/platform-overview/services.md

 1. Claiming device ownership by users and organizations
 2. Provisioning devices with WiFi credentials so they can connect to the end-user WiFi networks.
 3. Managing Authentication Tokens
-4. UX flow to guide end-users through the process of claiming and provisioning with the help of Blynk.app
+4. UX flow to guide end-users through the process of claiming and provisioning with the help of Blynk.Apps

 To get understanding of the Blynk Inject take a look at the below videos: